-Gold is predominantly associated with silicification, either as quartz veins, quartz veinlets and/or replacement flooding.
+Gold is predominantly associated with silicification, either as quartz veins, quartz veinlets and/or replacement flooding within the property boundary and in adjacent and nearby mines.
 The gold is commonly associated with elevated arsenic, mercury, antimony and silver geochemistry which aids in the search for these deposits.
 Gold commonly occurs where narrow fracture systems intersect only certain sheared, permeable and reactive carbonates that result in larger, shear-breccia hosted gold systems.
-Additionally, significant zones of gold mineralization on the subject property are associated with lesser argillic alterations.
+Additionally, significant zones of gold mineralization on the subject property are associated with lesser argillic alteration.

-Moderately extensive drilling of the near surface (less than 400 ft) has been conducted on the subject property, particularly during the years 1988 through 1991.
-Available records suggest that approximately 159 holes have been completed on the subject property.
-This drilling has been interpreted to suggest variable potential for additional gold mineralization at identified target areas within a shallower hosting system.
+Moderately extensive drilling is restricted to the near surface and relegated to two of five main target areas as described in the EXPLORATION Section.
+Available records suggest that approximately 243 holes have been completed on the subject property.
+This drilling has been interpreted to suggest additional potential for gold mineralization within identified target areas.

-A strongly mineralized fault zone with strong gold on surface sampling and down-hole drill intercepts demonstrate the potential of gold mineralizing fluids traveling from a deeper seated source to the recognized shallow mineralization.
-In conjunction with this is the fact that numerous deeper drill intercepts have low to moderate gold mineralization in erratic occurrences on the subject property.
+A strongly altered fault zone with strong gold values in surface sampling and down-hole drill intercepts demonstrate the potential of gold mineralizing fluids traveling from a deeper seated source to the recognized shallow mineralization.
+In conjunction with the shallow mineralization are numerous deeper drill intercepts showing low to moderate gold values in erratic occurrences within lower plate lithologies on the subject property.
+The lower plate is confirmed by Inland, Santa Fe and Golden Oasis drilling.